codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 10. Bind Adapter to the RecyclerView

-Next, we will setup the ReyclerView and bind our custom adapter to this ReyclerView within the `ChatActivity.java` source file:
+Back in your `ChatActivity.java` file, we will now set up the RecyclerView and bind our custom adapter to it:

 ```java
 public class ChatActivity extends AppCompatActivity {